-One day, Antoine shared his heavy and troubled life story and his vision for Crossover with me.
-As a young boy, he experienced his father going to prison, his mother’s instability while trying to raise five children alone without a job.
-It was extreme poverty and the kids were mainly unsupervised.
-Antoine was a fabulous basketball player and it was the one source of stability and accomplishment in his life.
+One day, Antoine shared his troubled life story and his vision for Crossover with me.
+As a young boy, he experienced his father going to prison and his mother’s challenges trying to raise five children alone without support and a fixed income.
+It was a life of poverty and the kids were too often unsupervised.
+Antoine was an exeptional basketball player and it was the one source of stability and accomplishment in his life.
 Nevertheless, he made bad choices over and over, without guidance and support, which ultimately lost him the opportunity to play basketball in college and beyond.
 As a result, after high school he spiraled downward and with no education or skills he turned to drug dealing to earn money.
 It was a dangerous lifestyle.
-One night he was violently robbed and as he lay face-down with a gun to his head, he realized the shame and waste of his life and the tragedy it would be for his two children if he died.
-Miraculously, Antoine’s life was spared that night almost five years ago and since, he has turned it around.
-It is Antoine’s life wish to reach out to kids like himself who could not afford the GYAC programs or the Boys and Girls Club.
-He wanted to reach kids who did not have the family support, resources, transportation and grades necessary to engage in recreation or school sports.
-He wanted to reach the kids who were being confronted with incarcerated and absent parents, kids being lured by drug dealers in the neighborhoods, those facing extreme poverty and rough life challenges, like he faced as a child.
+One night he was violently robbed and as he lay face-down with a gun to his head, he realized the shame and waste of his life and the tragedy it would be for his son if he died.
+Miraculously, Antoine’s life was spared that night in 2011 and since, he has turned it around.
+It was Antoine’s aspiration to reach out to kids like himself who could not afford after-school programs and competitive sports.
+He wanted to reach kids who did not have the family support, resources, transportation and grades necessary to engage in recreation or school sports, but who would be highly motivated by participation.
+He wanted to reach the kids who were being confronted with incarcerated and absent parents, kids being lured by drug dealers in the neighborhoods, those facing poverty and rough life challenges, like he faced as a child.

 We presented the idea of the basketball program to Reverend Bob Baggott of Community Church, and being so moved, Bob took the risk of giving financial aid for the startup of the basketball program.
 Antoine’s pastor and mentor, Greg Pitts then agreed to come on as business advisor and first Board Member of Crossover Mission.
 So began the development of Crossover Mission in March 2014.
 One black family and one white family bonded together in a community development mission with the support of our churches.
 Crossover Mission works because of this unique union.